Alainel27/Alainel27/README.md

 - I'm currently studying in SETU Waterford and I just turned 19.
 - I can speak English and Romanian
-Throughout my academic journey, I strive to improve my communication skills and computer prowess for the future that awaits.
-As much as I love computers, I also love space, piano, singing, nature, free diving, skating, snowboarding, gaming, drawing, reading and much more!

 The modules I'm currently studying in my third year include: